We’ll provide you with all the information and support you need to get started with your new diet and healthier life.

 Does this challenge contain recommendations on exercise?

-No. Exercise is great for health and strength, but it’s not very helpful for weight loss.8 We do not recommend changing your exercise habits for this challenge.
+No. Exercise is great for health and strength, but it’s not necessary to lose weight.9 We do not recommend changing your exercise habits for this challenge.

-The reason for this is that it’s much more effective to focus on changing ONE habit at a time.9 You can always start exercising later, after completing the 2-week challenge.
+This is because it’s much more effective to focus on changing ONE habit at a time.10.
+You can always start exercising later after completing the 2-week challenge.

 Yes.
 There are plenty of keto ways to do that.